mwwojcik/airline-reservation-system/readme.md

 ### Airline Reservation System - domain exploration - Big Picture

-The main goal of Big Picture Event Storming is to divide the problem into smaller parts that can be analyzed independently.
+The main goal of Big Picture Event Storming is to divide the problem into smaller business parts, that can be analyzed independently.

 To identify them, we can use few heuristics: